 Enjoy delicious desserts you can only find in the Lone Star State.

 Amy’s Ice Creams – With dozens of locations in Houston, San Antonio, and Austin, Amy’s is super popular in Texas.
 They offer handcrafted ice creams, dairy-free fruit ices, and frozen yogurt.
 If you stop in, be sure to try the world famous Mexican Vanilla Ice Cream.
 They have over 350 flavors in rotation, so there truly is something for everyone here.

 Koffee Kup – This family restaurant is known for its specialty charbroiled burgers, as well as their tasty desserts such as the massive, mile-high meringue pie.
 Head next door to Wiseman House Chocolates if you’re in the mood for a little something for the road (but you’ll have to eat them quickly if it’s a hot day!).

 Emporium Pies – Huge pie fan?
 This is the place to be.
 I first heard of Emporium Pies because of their Red Velvet Chess Pie.
 Red Velvet… pie?
 Oh yes.
 It’s on shortbread crust and nothing short of amazing.
 They also have tons of other pies, of course, including the perfect Chocolate French Silk Pie on a pretzel crust, and an Apple Pie that’s so delicious, you’ll be wanting to come back for more.

 I’ve got big plans this summer and they include this Texas Bucket List!
+This list is the perfect reason to head to the dealership and have the truck serviced, pack a bag and head out for a road trip!
 I can’t wait to try Amy’s for myself, to visit the National Cowgirl Museum and take a hike through the Big Thicket!